ilpakka/ctf/README.md

 | HTB | Cyber Apocalypse CTF - Tales from Eldoria | Online | H-T8 | Rank: 345th  | [Writeup](https://github.com/ilpakka/ctf/tree/main/2025/Cyber%20Apocalypse%20CTF%202025%20-%20Tales%20from%20Eldoria) |
 | THM | Hackfinity Battle | Online | Solo | N/A | WIP |

-## Contributions

-If you'd like to contribute additional insights, alternative solutions, or corrections, feel free to submit a pull request or open an issue.
-Collaboration is always welcome!